gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classMultipatchSplineBuilder2D.md

 * `BSpline2OnPatch` A type alias which provides the second BSpline type along which the splines are built.
 * `Grid1OnPatch` A type alias which provides the first Grid type along which the interpolation points of the splines are found.
 * `Grid2OnPatch` A type alias which provides the second Grid type along which the interpolation points of the splines are found.
-* `BcLower1` The lower boundary condition on the first dimension.
+* `SBCLower1` The lower spline closure on the first dimension.
-* `BcUpper1` The upper boundary condition on the first dimension.
+* `SBCUpper1` The upper spline closure on the first dimension.
-* `BcLower2` The lower boundary condition on the second dimension.
+* `SBCLower2` The lower spline closure on the second dimension.
-* `BcUpper2` The upper boundary condition on the second dimension.
+* `SBCUpper2` The upper spline closure on the second dimension.
 * `BcTransition` The boundary condition used at the interface between 2 patches.
 * `Connectivity` A [**MultipatchConnectivity**](classMultipatchConnectivity.md) object describing the interfaces between patches.
 * `Solver` The SplineSolver giving the backend used to perform the spline approximation.
 See DDC for more details.